Last Updated on June 14, 2026 by Daniel Globe

 - Air the bag out after each trip to reduce moisture.

-- Take out sweaty gear immediately.
+- Take out sweaty gear right away.

 - Wash the bag every few months to stop bacteria buildup.